Search for Pasta Recipes

 The Italian regions of the north are not as much dependent on pasta like the rest of Italy.
 Especially Piemonte, Lombardia and Veneto produce big quantities of rice and corn, which ground makes polenta, so people have a more diversified diet.

 The regions north of the Appennines, starting with Emilia Romagna, are fresh pasta territory.
-Because of the favorable climate soft wheat is grown.
+Because of the damp climate soft wheat is grown.
 So homemade pasta made from flour is popular.
 It has fewer proteins, but when mixed with eggs becomes nourishing... and more expensive.
 Homemade fresh pasta cannot be kept too long.
-So it's generally made and cooked the same day, after some drying time.
+So it's generally made and cooked the same day.

 You can find egg pasta from industrial manufactures like Barilla and De Cecco made from durum wheat semolina or a mix with flour.
-They have a longer shelf life.
+They have a longer shelf life, only don’t expect the same quality as homemade.

 The widest ribbon pasta is "lasagna", one piece, plural is "lasagne".
 But the dish is more often called lasagna in the singular.
 The classic dish is lasagna bolognese.